philrz/super/book/src/super-sql/expressions/intro.md

 ### Coercion

+>[!NOTE]
-> _A forthcoming version of this documentation will describe the coercion rules for automatically casting of values for type compatibility in expressions._
+> A forthcoming version of this documentation will describe the coercion rules for automatically casting of values for type compatibility in expressions.